Immigrants fearing detention or deportation may be worried about who will care for their children. One option is to appoint a guardian.

 There are 4 types of guardianship for a child:

-- Permanent legal guardian
+- Permanent legal guardian;

-- Guardian ad litem (GAL)
+- Guardian ad litem (GAL);

-- Standby guardian
+- Standby guardian; and

-- Short-term guardian
+- Short-term guardian.

 Questions about Guardianship?
-Feel free to call the Guardianship Assistance Desk for Minors at (312) 603-0135 or Chicago Volunteer Legal Services at (312) 332-1624.
+Call the Guardianship Assistance Desk for Minors at (312) 603-0135 or Chicago Volunteer Legal Services at (312) 332-1624.